How to finance a home renovation

 2. Mortgage refinance

-This is a good option for home renovations if you want to make smaller monthly repayments.
+This is a good financing option for home renovations if you want to make smaller monthly repayments.
 You would add the amount of the renovation loan to your mortgage and you pay it off over the same time frame.

-Given the potentially long amortization period, you could end up paying considerably more interest with a mortgage refinance compared with other options, and the costs associated with a HELOC will also apply.
+Given the potentially long amortization period, you could end up paying considerably more interest with a mortgage refinance compared with other financing options, and the costs associated with a HELOC will also apply.

 A mortgage refinance is effectively a new mortgage, and the interest rate could be higher than your current one.
 It can still be a great option to consider, but be aware that you’ll be paying that interest on the whole mortgage, not just the extra needed for renovations.”

 3. Home equity loan

-This flexible option allows you to borrow based on your home’s equity with a repayment schedule over a fixed period of time.
+This flexible home renovation financing option allows you to borrow based on your home’s equity with a repayment schedule over a fixed period of time.
 Rates and set-up costs are typically the same as would pay for a HELOC and you can pay off the loan early with no penalty.

 Some of our customers will start their renovations with a HELOC and then switch to a home equity loan once all the costs are confirmed.”

 4. Personal loan

-This can be a good option home renovation financing option for medium-sized projects.
+This can be a good home renovation financing option for medium-sized projects.
 Personal loans are quick to arrange and have a set repayment schedule.

 Personal loan rates are typically higher than with HELOCs — typically, prime plus 3%.
 And they usually have shorter-term periods of five years or less, which means higher repayment amounts.”